IgniteUI/igniteui-docfx/en/components/grid_paging.md

 ## Grid Paging

-**Paging** is initialized on the root **igx-grid** component, and is configurable via the `paging` and `perPage` inputs.
-Paging is a Boolean property that controls whether the feature is enabled and the `perPage` property controls the visible records per page.
+In Ignite UI for Angular, **Paging** is initialized on the root `igx-grid` component and is configurable via the `paging` and `perPage` inputs.
+Paging is a Boolean property that controls whether the feature is enabled, and the `perPage` property controls the visible records per page.
 Let’s update our grid to enable paging:

 ```html
 <igx-grid #grid1 [data]="data | async" [paging]="true" [perPage]="20" [autoGenerate]="false"></igx-grid>